jmi007/nodejs-rest-http-crud/README.md

 `oc new-project fun-node-fun`

 For this example, you will also need a postgres db running on your Openshift cluster.
+OK.

 `oc new-app -e POSTGRESQL_USER=luke -ePOSTGRESQL_PASSWORD=secret -ePOSTGRESQL_DATABASE=my_data centos/postgresql-10-centos7 --name=my-database`